aquariangirl/Flashcards/README.md

 - Deployment

 ## 🗃 Special Thanks 🗃
 Thank you Kasia, Kat and Adam for offering mentorship.
-Thank you to my cohort mates and the entire HackBright team for your support.
+Thank you to my cohort mates and the entire HackBright team for your encouragement.
+Thank you Elliott for your loving support.
+Dedicated to Kai, good luck in Vet School!